-During the teaching and learning activity, students learn to practice written communication according to one of the following levels.
-By the end of the teaching activity, students should be able to:
+During the teaching and learning activity, students learn to practice written communication according to one of the following levels:

 Novice Intermediate Advanced Awareness of Base Level Knowledge Explain Apply the concept somewhat Analyze Intentional and Effective Application Transfer to a new situation Demonstrate awareness of context, audience, purpose, and to the assigned task(s).
 Demonstrate adequate consideration of context, audience, and purpose, and a clear focus on the assigned task(s).
 Demonstrate a thorough understanding of context, audience, and purpose that is responsive to the assigned task(s) and focuses all elements of the work.
-Use credible and/or relevant sources and materials to support ideas that are appropriate for the discipline or genre of the writing.
-Support consistently their argument with (a range of) relevant sources to support ideas that are situated within the discipline and genre of the writing.
-Engage competently with a range of relevant sources and materials to develop ideas that are approriate for the discipline and genre of the writing.
-Use language that generally conveys meaning to readers with clarity, although writing may include some errors.
+Demonstrate an attempt to use credible and/or relevant sources to support ideas that are appropriate for the discipline or genre of the writing.
+Demonstrate consistent use of credible, relevant sources to support ideas that are situated within the discipline and genre of the writing.
+Demontrate skillful use of highquality, credible, relevant sources to develop ideas that are approriate for the discipline and genre of the writing.

+Uses language that generally conveys meaning to readers with clarity, although writing may include some errors.
 Use straightforward language that generally conveys meaning to readers.
 The language has few errors.
-Use language skillfully to communicate meaning to readers with clarity and fluency, and is virtually error free.
-Present a text mostly descriptive of the event or fact.
+Use graceful language that skillfully communicates meaning to readers with clarity and fluency, and is virtually error free.
+Text is mostly descriptive of the event or fact.
 Present the information in a structured and contextualized way.
-Present a coherent and argued analysis.
+Present a coherent and argumented analysis.
 Ideas are sketchy with no clear relationships and transitions.
 Ideas are there but not presented in a logical manner or presented with inadequate transitions.
 Ideas are logically and systematically organized with paragraphs and adequate transitions.
 Do not hold readers' attention for very long.
 Readers find it mostly interesting.
 Keep and guides readers' attention throughout the paper.